xian-sh/UniSDNet/rebuttal/R1_response_6_1.md

 > **Q1: In ResMLP, visual features and multiple query features are concatenated and fed into the network, largely leveraging the information leakage between different queries (because the features incorporate more accurate textual information that describes the video content).
 If each query is individually input into the network, would this method exhibit a significant performance degradation?**

 **A1:** Thank you for your valuable feedback.
 Here, we attempt to clarify our conclusion from the following two aspects.
-On one hand, regardless multi-query or single-query modes, the role of Multilayer perceptron with residual design (ResMLP) is designed to capture the associations between query and video, simulating the brain's processing of multi-source information in the early stage of visual perception.
+On one hand, regardless multi-query or single-query modes, the role of Multilayer perceptron with residual design (ResMLP) is designed to capture the associations between query and video, simulating the brain's processing of multi-source information in the early stage of visual perception for the video.
 On the other hand, yes, we agree with your opinion that multiple queries can indeed provide more semantics to the video and significantly fill the gap between vision-language modalities, aiding in understanding video content.
 To eliminate your concern, we have supplemented the relevant experiments and found two facts in **Table R1**:

 - Our model still performs best in single-query input mode, compared to other single query methods.
 For example, our R@1, IoU@0.7 is 32.25, exceeding the current SOTA methods.